rob2791/MMM-NOAA3/README.md

 		    appID: "YOUR APP ID",
 		    airKey: "YOUR API KEY",
-	        css: "NOAA3"                  // THIS MUST CONTAIN A CSS STYLE NAME }
+	        css: "NOAA3"                  // THIS MUST CONTAIN A CSS STYLE NAME
+		userlat: "xxxx", //MUST HAVE BOTH
+	        userlon: "xxxx"  //MUST HAVE BOTH
+	 }
          },
 	```